-IMPORTANT NOTICE: Indian Embassy/Consulates, CKGS Visa Application Centers and Contact Center will remain closed on Friday, October 19, 2018 on account of Dussehra.
+IMPORTANT NOTICE: Indian Embassy/Consulates, CKGS Visa Application Centers and Contact Center will remain closed on Tuesday, December 25, 2018 on account of Christmas Day.

 Upon visa applications or queries, personal data that the applicant (“you”) submit to us or that we otherwise collect about you will be processed in accordance with the General Data Protection Regulation (2016/679) (“GDPR”).
 Here you can read about how we process personal data.

 CKGS is engaged by the

 Embassy of India in Washington DC, USA (Embassy),

 In addition to the processing activities CKGS carries out on behalf of the Embassy, CKGS provides services associated with the visa application services, such as payment services and notification services.
 For the processing undertaken to render these services, CKGS is the controller.